thomassuedbroecker/gitops-app-of-apps/README.md

 ## 5. Summary

-Now we followed one option to to configure `app-of-apps` in Argo CD.
+Now we followed one option to configure `app-of-apps` in Argo CD.